dsonyy/dsonyy.github.io/index.md

 As a co-founder of [CleverHive Space](https://cleverhive.space/), I build mission control software for the next generation of lunar rover missions.
 Previously, I led the development of rover prototypes at [AGH Space Systems](https://www.linkedin.com/company/agh-space-systems), serving as a team leader and software engineer.

-I'm always seeking new paths to grow in the chaos (and sometimes getting lost 😉 ).
-This blog is a space to document and plan my journey by sharing the things I build.
+I'm always seeking new paths to grow in the chaos (sometimes getting lost).
+This blog is a space to document and plan my journey by sharing my thoughts and things I build.